Groundwater Ambient Monitoring & Assessment (GAMA)

 What We Want to Learn

 For these studies, the USGS is sampling domestic wells that we expect to draw water from the shallow part of the aquifer.
-As in the deep aquifer study, the new study is defining the percentage of the water source with water quality above drinking water benchmarks.
+As in the public-supply aquifer studies, the new domestic well studies define the percentage of the water source with water quality above drinking water benchmarks.

 This is important for several reasons: